cloudops/upr/README.md

 Config File
 -----------
-By default, a config file at either `$HOME/.upr.yaml` or `./.upr.yaml` will be automatically picked up.
+By default, a config file at `./config.yaml` will automatically be picked up.
 You can also specify your own config file by passing in the `--config` flag.

 The following config file formats are supported: JSON, YAML, TOML and HCL